Culpable Driving Causing Death in the County Court

 Our client also helped his best friend’s family who suffered greatly due to the Kinglake fires.
 He volunteered to help in rebuilding their home, made a financial donation, and organised a water tank for them.
 As the family had lost all their memorabilia of their son in the fire, our client coordinated with all of his friends to collect photos of his best friend for them.

-In sentencing our client, the judge considered several factors: our client’s lack of criminal history, his young age, his clear remorse over the incident, and the fact that the deceased’s family themselves did not want a jail term to be imposed to our client.
+In sentencing the client at the County Court for the charge of Culpable Driving Causing Death, the judge considered several factors: our client’s lack of criminal history, his young age, his clear remorse over the incident, and the fact that the deceased’s family themselves did not want a jail term to be imposed to our client.
 The issue of having to deter other drivers from drink driving also had to be taken into account and this left the judge with no choice but to impose a prison term to be immediately served.
 Our client was sentenced to 4 years in prison but could be paroled after 15 months.
 He also received a licence cancellation and was disqualified from driving for 2 years.